PhantomGuardAnticheat/.github/profile/README.md

 # Welcome to **PhantomGuard** 👋

 Hey there!
-PhantomGuard is a standalone anti-cheat solution built specifically for FiveM servers.
-We’re here to help protect your server from hackers and cheaters—plain and simple.
-We also work on open-source side projects you’re welcome to check out and contribute to!
+PhantomGuard is an open-source GitHub organization focused on creating security scripts and other useful resources for FiveM servers.
+Our mission is to support the FiveM community with high-quality, free, and collaborative tools.

 ---

 ## 🌟 **About Us**

 - **Who We Are**: PhantomGuard
-- **What We Do**: We build a powerful, easy-to-use anti-cheat system for FiveM.
-On top of that, we create open-source tools to support the wider FiveM community.
+- **What We Do**: We develop open-source security resources and a variety of FiveM resources to help server owners and developers.
-- **Where We're From**: Proudly based in the Netherlands
+- **Where We're From**: Proudly based in the Netherlands, with contributors from around the world

 ---

 ## 🚀 **Our Mission**

-We’re all about keeping FiveM servers safe and running smoothly.
-But beyond that, we’re big believers in open-source collaboration.
-Whether you’re after top-notch server security or cool tools to make your dev life easier, we’ve got you covered.
+We’re dedicated to supporting the FiveM community by providing reliable, easy-to-use scripts and tools.
+We believe in open-source collaboration and welcome anyone interested in making FiveM servers safer and more enjoyable.

 ---

 ## 🛠️ **Our Projects**

-We love open-source and we mean it.
-Everything we build is free to use and MIT-licensed, so anyone can dive in, learn, and contribute.
-Here’s a taste of what we’re working on:
+Everything we build is open-source and MIT-licensed, so anyone can use, learn from, and contribute to our work.
+Here’s a glimpse of what we offer:

-- **Dev Tools**: Handy utilities and tools to make FiveM development smoother.
+- **Security Scripts**: Tools to help keep your FiveM server secure.
+- **Utility Scripts**: Enhancements and features to improve server management and gameplay.
-- **Community-Powered**: Many of our ideas come straight from the community we’re always up for collaboration.
+- **Community Driven**: Many of our projects are inspired by community feedback and contributions.

-Browse our repos to see what’s cooking!
+Check out our repositories to see what’s new!

 ---

 ## 🌈 **Want to Contribute?**

-We’re always excited to welcome new contributors.
+We’re always looking for new contributors!
 Here’s how you can get involved:

-1. **Dive into Our Repos**: See what sparks your interest.
+1. **Explore Our Repos**: Find a project that interests you.
-2. **Spot a Bug?**: Open an issuewe’re all ears.
+2. **Report Issues**: Found a bug or have a suggestion?
+Open an issue!
-3. **Code Something Cool?**: Submit a pull request!
+3. **Submit Code**: Create a pull request with your improvements.
-4. **Join the Conversation**: Chat with us and others in the issues or discussion sections.
+4. **Join the Discussion**: Connect with us and others in issues or discussions.

 ---

 ## 📚 **Resources**

 - **Docs**: [Coming Soon]
-- **Need Help?**: Hit us up on [Discord](https://discord.gg/WB5RUz7RgU)
+- **Need Help?**: Reach out on [Discord](https://discord.gg/WB5RUz7RgU)
 - **Website**: [phantomguard.eu](https://phantomguard.eu)

 ---

 ## 🍿 **Fun Facts**

-- PhantomGuard started from a love of building fair, secure FiveM servers.
-- We may be based in the Netherlands, but our tools are used by servers around the world.
+- PhantomGuard began as an anti-cheat, but we didn't quite achieve that so we are freely helping FiveM server owners.

 ---

 ## 🧙 **Join the Community**

-Whether you're securing your server or building something awesome, you're welcome here.
-Explore, contribute, and be part of making FiveM a better place with PhantomGuard.
+Whether you’re looking to secure your server, add new features, or contribute code, you’re welcome here.
+Explore, collaborate, and help make FiveM better with PhantomGuard.